lilsnoops2/anm_itops_playbooks/README.md

 <summary>disk_clean_up</summary>

 ### `disk_clean_up`
 This playbook will clean up the disk on a device.
-Used primaraily for prestaging to ensure a dveice is ready to download a new image.
+Used primarily for prestaging to ensure a device is ready to download a new image.
 This should be ran prior to any upload as this script will delete an image that is not currently active.
 For devices in bundle mode, script will delete the following patterns (the script will not delete the currently running image):
           - '^crashinfo'
           - '\.log$'